Eating out in Sidmouth

 This little café is sandwiched in amongst the hotels on the sea front.
 There are tables outside for sunny days and it’s a great place to have a coffee and people watch.
 They also have an interesting and reasonably priced menu.
 We had a very pleasant lunch outside on a sunny Sunday and we can recommend the sharing platter for a light meal.

-- The Pea Green Boat is recommended by JP (September 2014).
+- The Pea Green Boat is recommended by Julia P (September 2014).

 - “The Pea Green Boat is excellent – friendly staff and great atmosphere.”
-JS (August 2014).
+Juliette S (August 2014).

 Access from Fore Street (behind Fatface).

 Tucked away behind Fore Street is Libra Court, a sheltered sun trap with local jewellers, quirky craft shops and Selley’s Coffee shop.
 It’s a charming location, easily overlooked, and well worth seeking out.
 The coffee shop changed hands a while ago and we went back in September 2015 to try it out.
 The current owners have made the most of the tiny space with some tables indoors and a large awning outside so that the courtyard can be used whatever the weather.
 We had a light lunch and the food was delicious, generous portions and obviously freshly made.
 We’ll definitely be back for more.